liveforone/reactise/README.md

-# Reactiler - The React Boilerplate made by chankim
+# Reactise - The React Boilerplate made by chankim

 ## Installation